umutphp/famous-bugs/README.md

 On June 4, 1996 the Ariane 5 rocket launched by the European Space Agency exploded just forty seconds after its lift-off.
 The rocket was on its first voyage, after a decade of development costing $7 billion.
 The destroyed rocket and its cargo were valued at $500 million.
 The accident was a significant setback for Europe’s space program.

-The horizontal velocity of the rocket with respect to the platform was larger than 32,767, the largest integer storeable in a 16 bit signed integer, and thus the conversion failed.
+The horizontal velocity of the rocket with respect to the platform was larger than 32,767, the largest integer storable in a 16 bit signed integer, and thus the conversion failed.

 Further readings: